Grunberg Lab and Bio

 Ph.D. in Medical Psychology, "Group cohesiveness, deviation, stress, and conformity"

-Elizabeth is a Scientist at Target Behavioral Response Laboratory at the Armaments Research, Development, and Engineering Center Department of Army.
+Elizabeth is a Scientist at Target Behavioral Response Laboratory at the Armaments Research, Development, and Engineering Center Department of Army at the Picatinny Arsenal in New Jersey.
 She tests the behavioral effectiveness of non-lethal weapons.
 She also designs methods for Live-Virtual-Constructive testing for human behavioral modeling and simulation; as a result she is lead inventor on an Army patent application on this process.
 Elizabeth is the only person you will meet that has nuns, astronauts, lasers, chocolate, weapons, breast-feeding, and brain imaging all on one CV.
-Elizabeth can be contacted at: firstname.lastname@example.org
+Dr. Mezzacappa received a 2012 Research Development Achievement Award for Outstanding Technical Achievement, the Army's top award for scientists and engineers.
+Elizabeth can be contacted at: email@example.com

 Kelly J. (Brown) Vander Ley (1997)